RobTillaart/AD523X/README.md

 The library does not support the **WP = writeProtect pin** or the **RDY = ready pin**.
 This might change in the future.

-The library doen not implement the increment/decrement interface yet.
+The library does not implement the increment/decrement interface yet.
 This might change in the future.

 Feedback is as always welcome! please open an issue on GitHub.